GoogleCloudPlatform/tensorflow-without-a-phd/tensorflow-planespotting/README.md

  ./cloudrun_yolo.bash
  ```

- You can switch to cluster training, using 4 GPus for training and 1 for evaluations,
+ You can switch to cluster training, using 4 GPUs for training and 1 for evaluations,
  by using the [config-distributed.yaml](config-distributed.yaml) config file.
 Edit the
  script and point the CONFIG variable to it.